jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Personal_Goals_Maurice.md

 ## Mid-course review of goals (fill this mid-course)
 *Note what skills you have learned so far, whether you are hitting your own targets and if you need to modify them.
 State if the course structure allows you to attain your goals.*

+During the first 2 weeks, we had to spend so much time on diving into the workings of electronics that I can surely say I understand all the components of a power supply on a sufficient level to build one myself.
+Whether I also have the skills will show in the next week.

+It took us too long to understand the electronics well enough to share what we can or can not provide, that we did not have good coommunication witht he other sub-groups at the start of the project.
+However, this is currently a lot better.

+I learned quite a bit of the process of group projects and how I should participate in them.
+Personal thing to take note off: talk earlier, even if you have no clue what you are talking about yet.

+Overall this project feels to short to have an iterative and more interactive environement.
+Everyone is focused on finishing their own part within the time limit, where there could be more coorporation.

 ### list of contacts and state of value exchanges

 Dante Killian: This exchange feels very one-sided.
 We need to learn about electronics and practical skills to build such systems.
 Dante provides this knowledge, with nothing in return.